This Pistachio Christmas Cookie Recipe combines both salty and sweet for a soft and chewy cookie, perfect for Christmas and beyond.

-Soft and sweet, these deliciously decadent cookies are made with craisins and pistachios.
+Soft and sweet, these deliciously decadent cookies are made with dried cranberries and pistachios.
 Make them for friends and family and perfect for holiday cookie baking.

 Have a browse at all

-This recipe makes about 45 cookies using the 1 ½ inch cookie scoop.
-Do you have a cookie scoop?
+This recipe makes about 45 cookies if using the 1 tablespoon cookie scoop.
+The cookies are the perfect size for a gathering or for gift giving.

 More Cookies, Please!